-where $p(t,\cdot,\cdot)$ denotes the transition kernel of the diffusion, was investigated under special conditions by Brian Davies in \cite{eD97} and is now often referred to as Davies' conjecture.
-In a private communication Gady Kozma disproved this conjecture by presenting a counterexample.
+where $p(t,\cdot,\cdot)$ denotes the transition kernel of the diffusion, was investigated under special conditions by \citet{eD97} and is now often referred to as Davies's conjecture.
+In a private communication, Gady Kozma disproved this conjecture by presenting a counterexample.
 Proposition \ref{ratiolimit} shows that in one dimension the Davies conjecture is true, if one boundary point is regular.
-It is an open question, whether the Davies conjecture generally holds in one dimension. \end{remark}
+It is an open question whether the Davies conjecture generally holds in one dimension. \end{remark}

 \begin{Prop} For all positive $z$, including $z=\infty$,

 are both constant in $x>0$.
 Hence also

 are both constant in $x>0$. \end{Prop}